-In 2020, we awarded our first Artists in the Community grant!
+In 2020, we awarded our first Artists in the Community grant.
 This program assists artist members in realizing a community-based art project to directly engage residents.
-We also awarded two exciting Public Art grants to engage the community during this difficult year.
+We also awarded two exciting Public Art grants that safely engaged the community during the global pandemic.

-- ❖ The Department of Illumination, Artistic Company \$750 for the Boxtopia Canada Day Challenge, challenging community members to construct iconic Canadian imagery from cardboard - ♦ Nella Casson, Multidisciplinary Artist \$1500 to support Looking Out, Looking Up, a socially-distanced summer exhibition of window boxes with colourful and familiar painted and embroidered imagery, set in thriving storefronts on Picton Main St. - ♦ Dianne Kehoe, Painter - \$1500 from the Artists in the Community Grant towards The Joy of Sketching and Watercolour Painting, a creative and therapeutic online workshop developed for seniors - \$300 from the Professional Development Program to participate in an Abstracted Florals workshop at the Metchosin International Summer School of the Arts
+- The Department of Illumination, Artistic Company \$750 for the Boxtopia Canada Day Challenge, challenging community members to construct iconic Canadian imagery from cardboard - Nella Casson, Multidisciplinary Artist \$1500 to support Looking Out, Looking Up, a socially-distanced summer exhibition of window boxes with colourful and familiar painted and embroidered imagery, set in thriving storefronts on Picton Main St. - Dianne Kehoe, Painter \$1500 from the Artists in the Community Grant towards The Joy of Sketching and Watercolour Painting, a creative and therapeutic online workshop developed for seniors.